 To find out if your proposed project is worthwhile, create financial models using Sheets.
 Calculate internal rate of return (IRR), return on investment (ROI), and net present value (NPV).
 See the impact of what-if scenarios by adjusting key inputs in your model.
 Show when costs approach budget limitations using conditional formatting colors.
 Then, share the spreadsheet with your team to get their feedback.

 See how your company’s profit changes quarterly from year to year with a waterfall chart.
 Or, group total sales from different regions so you can see a combined subtotal in a pivot table.
 In Sheets, the Explore feature makes it easy to add pivot tables, charts, and graphs with just a click.

 Draft a budget proposal for a project and get feedback from your team using Docs.
 The people you share the draft with can add comments and suggest inline edits.
 You can then respond to comments and obtain the necessary approvals.
 In the revision history, there’s an audit trail to see who made which changes and you can revert to a previous version at any time.

-After you confirm your project budget, get your team involved by collaborating in a Hangout.
-Share a link in the Hangout to your budget spreadsheets in Sheets that everyone can edit and use to brainstorm.
+After you confirm your project budget, get your team involved by collaborating in a Hangouts Meet video meeting.
+Share a link in the meeting to your budget spreadsheets in Sheets that everyone can edit and use to brainstorm.
 Then, during the call, start strategizing together and writing down ideas so everyone is on the same page.

 Finance teams often work cross-functionally with other departments, such as marketing and sales.
 Keeping everyone in the loop can be a daunting task, whether you’re hosting an internal discussion with staff members or communicating between different departments.
 Groups makes it easy to communicate quickly with everyone at once.
 You can also limit how confidential or sensitive project information is shared by only adding certain people to a group.
 After adding email accounts to a group, you can send an email.